 If a washing machine is overfilling with water you should be able to see that the water line inside the drum has gone much higher than normal or has gone completely up to the top of the door glass.
 Eventually water will start pouring out of the soap dispenser drawer and / or out of the back.
-However, if the water levels seem normal and the washer is spinning when water is thrown out it could be a different fault.

 Troubleshooting an overfilling washing machine